 For routers with four antennas, have the two middle ones pointing up and the two outer ones tilted at a 45-degree angle.

-If you live in a particularly spacious home, we recommend investing in a Wi-Fi extender, like the No products found., which can extend your router’s range by 7,000 square feet (650 square meters).
+If you live in a particularly spacious home, we recommend investing in a Wi-Fi extender, which can extend your router’s range by 7,000 square feet (650 square meters).

 These nifty gadgets plug directly into a wall socket, so you place them around your home to help extend the signal.
 Many of them also have an Ethernet port, so you can plug your device directly into it and experience an ultra-fast wired internet connection.

 However, if it does not have an Ethernet port, you will need to place it close enough to the router so it can get a good Wi-Fi signal.